 All providers of wireless connectivity services, including providers of in-flight connectivity services, face escalating capacity constraints due to expanding consumption of wireless services and the increasing prevalence of higher bandwidth uses.
 In response to increased usage of the Gogo service, in March 2011, we unveiled an expanded technology roadmap that includes, in addition to our current ATG technology, plans to utilize a next generation version of ATG (ATG-4) as well as Ka-band satellite technology that will enable us to improve our service and expand our coverage territory while increasing our network capacity.
 ATG-4 can offer peak speeds of up to 9.8 Mbps to an aircraft.
-This improvement will be achieved through three major improvements to our current ATG network- migration to EvDO Rev B from Rev A, use of dual modems and directional (higher gain) antenna on aircraft with ATG-4.
+This improvement will be achieved through three major improvements to our current ATG network-migration to EvDO Rev B from Rev A, use of dual modems and directional (higher gain) antenna on aircraft with ATG-4.
 Beyond ATG-4, in addition to further improvements to the ATG link, we plan to use Ka-band and other satellite technology on aircraft in order to provide additional capacity to supplement our ATG-4 capacity.

 We believe that our flexible technology will allow us to implement the roadmap for each of our airline partners on a timeline that is consistent with the airline's desires, our capacity needs and the configuration of the airline's fleet.
-We currently expect to begin the roll-out of our ATG-4 service during the second half of 2012 with certain of our airline partners.
-However, the exact timing of this roll-out depends on certain variables that are not within our control, including the preferred schedule of the one airline partner, US Airways, that has committed to upgrading to ATG-4, the decision by our other airline partners whether to upgrade to ATG-4 and the schedule for any such upgrades, including whether we are able to obtain STCs from the FAA for our ATG-4 equipment on a timely basis.
-We also expect to generally recommend to our airline partners that certain mainline aircraft be upgraded from ATG to ATG-4 and that ATG be retained on other mainline aircraft from ATG to ATG-4, which we estimate will be in the range of \$35 million to \$65 million, depending on the number of aircraft that are ultimately upgraded.
+We currently expect to roll out our ATG-4 service during the second half of 2012 with certain of our airline partners.
+However, the exact timing of this roll-out depends on certain variables that are not within our control, including the preferred schedule of the one airline partner, US Airways, that has committed to upgrading to ATG-4 and the decision by our other airline partners whether to upgrade to ATG-4 and the schedule for any such upgrades.
+We also expect to generally recommend to our airline partners that certain mainline aircraft be upgraded from ATG to ATG-4 and that ATG be retained on other mainline aircraft as well as regional jets.
+We are contractually obligated, under certain of our contracts with airline partners, to bear costs of upgrading certain aircraft from ATG to ATG-4, which we estimate will be in the range of \$35 million to \$65 million, depending on the number of aircraft that are ultimately upgraded.
 We currently expect the significant majority of these costs will arise after 2012.
 When our Ka-band or other satellite technology becomes commercially available, we expect to recommend that such technology be installed on certain mainline aircraft with significant capacity needs.
 We expect to offer new domestic airline partners a combination of technologies based upon the composition of their fleets and the status of our roadmap at the time of installation.
 As noted above, we intend to continue to make further improvements to our ATG network in conjunction with our development of new technologies.